BatGap Logo

 Rick: All the David-ness?

 David: Well, not just the David-ness, but everything.
 All that history of cognitions and experiences and the awakening, and all that stuff was gone.
 Just emptied out.
 And so I’m kind of looking around this dark room, and it’s like, “The room’s still here.”
 Like all creation, the whole thing is gone, right?
-But it’s like, “The room’s still here, what’s with this?”
-So basically what happened was all the previous stuff collapsed, the shift took place, and then I was able to bring it back again into that new context.
+But it’s like, “The room’s still here.
+What’s with this?”

-And then there’s the progression of refinement, the sattva, the clarity taking place with the heart and the refinement and so on, parallel to that, whereas this first stage, as I mentioned, they begin with the realization.
+And then there’s the progression of refinement, the sattva, the clarity taking place with the heart and the refinement and so on, parallel to that.
+Whereas this first stage, as I mentioned, they begin with the realization.
 There’s a shift in being, and then everything kind of develops from that.

 With the other ones, it’s a progression to a climax.
 And every time we have a shift in our stage of consciousness, it puts all that refinement, the sattva stuff, in a new context.